awsdocs/aws-go-developer-guide/doc_source/define-metrics.rst

   :header-rows: 1

   * - Metric
-    - ConnectionErrorCount
+    - Definition
+    - How to use it

-  * - Definition
+  * - ConnectionErrorCount
     - Number of API calls that fail because of errors connecting to the service.
       These can be caused by network issues between the customer application and AWS services including load balancers, DNS failures, transit providers.
       In some cases, AWS issues may result in this error.

-  * - How to use it
     - Use this metric to determine whether issues are specific to your application or are caused by your infrastructure and/or network.
       High ConnectionErrorCount could also indicate short timeout values for API calls.